Span Developments: The Priory

 Bilsby had acquired land in Blackheath near to his home, and this became the group's next project, The Priory.
 This was the first of nineteen developments in Blackheath and of thirteen within the Cator estate.
 Constructed between 1954 and 1956, the development comprised 61 flats of type A, B and C and, like Parkleys, care was taken to retain the estate's mature trees.

 In 1957, Bilsby gave up his other business interests and committed his time to Priory Hall Ltd. The name "SPAN Developments" came into use in the early 1960s, deriving from the company's stated aim to "span the gap between the suburban monotony of the typical 'spec building' and the architecturally designed individually built residence".

 In 1961, Danish landscape architect Preben Jacobsen (1934–2012) joined Lyons' practice.

+Fieldend

+The Fieldend development, at Strawberry Hill, London, was undertaken between 1959-60 and comprised 51 houses on a site previously used as a plant nursery.
+The houses were of T7 and T8 types.
+Landscaping was undertaken by Michael Brown.
+In 2020 the estate was listed at Grade II on the Register of Historic Parks and Gardens of Special Historic Interest in England.

 Cedar Chase

 24 houses of type C30, set on a sloping site in Taplow, South Buckinghamshire.
 Cedar Chase is one of the best-preserved examples of Span's work.
 It was controversial when built, but is explicitly included in the Taplow Village Conservation Area "because of the high quality of its design and the way it blends in with the landscape".